 The Access and Ability Center (AAC) advocates for equal access to opportunities for student success.
 We envision a college experience that is supportive, engaging, and barrier free.
-The Access and Ability Center's commitment and dedication to students with physical, communication, psychological, and learning disabilities is evidenced by its growth since its inception in 1975.
-The AAC offers services such as extended testing time in a distraction-reduced setting, alternate media (i.e., eText, enlarged print, Braille), learning assessments; specialized counseling, sign language interpreters, equipment loans (e.g. digital recorders), and/or other support services designed to maximize access to education.
+College of the Sequoias (COS)'s Access and Ability Center's commitment and dedication to students with physical, communication, psychological, and learning disabilities is evidenced by its growth since its inception in 1975.
+We offer services such as extended testing time in a distraction-reduced setting, alternate media (i.e., eText, enlarged print, Braille), learning assessments; specialized counseling, sign language interpreters, equipment loans (e.g. digital recorders), and/or other support services designed to maximize access to education.

-The AAC facilitates innovative systems and service provision to ensure students have an accessible experience in their pursuit of excellence.
-The center assists eligible students in making smooth transitions into the institution, as well as from COS to universities or work settings.
-Additionally, the AAC continually strives to address existing barriers encountered both within COS and in the community at large.
+We facilitate innovative systems and service provision to ensure students have an accessible experience in their pursuit of excellence here at the College of the Sequoias.
+We assist eligible students in making smooth transitions into our institution, as well as from our college to universities or work settings.
+Additionally, we continually strive to address existing barriers encountered both within our institution and in the community at large.